 The maximum award is $1,000.
 Develop your budget proposal carefully; our review panels look for the effective use of funds for the largest number of projects.
 “Padded” budgets and “guesstimates” can result in a rejected proposal.
 We welcome cost-sharing proposals that can bring matching funding from other sources.

 SURF funding may only be used for equipment, tools, supplies or services required to conduct a project.
 SURF funding may be used for travel to conduct research, but not to present a paper at an external conference.
 If you are searching for funding to present your research at a conference, please see our page, "Funding your Research" for ideas on where to get this kind of funding.
-You may also see the Rising STAR Grant's page, or contact Honors@txstate.edu to inquire if Honors currently has funding available to send students to conferences.
+You may also want to apply for the Rising S.T.A.R. grant, or contact Honors@txstate.edu to inquire if Honors currently has funding available to send students to conferences.

 Applications will be reviewed and funded during each regular long-term semester.
 There will be 3 opportunities each semester to apply for funding.
 Proposals submitted by workshop attendees at least two weeks before the application deadline will be given a preliminary review.
 Comments during this initial review are not part of the formal review process and have no bearing on the final outcome of the proposal, but applicants might find this preliminary review helpful in revising and strengthening their applications before the final submission deadline.